Vitols999/QMS-WIKI/DocRealtime.md

 Tracks recorded by a GPS device are typically saved as GPX or similar files and not as NMEA files.
 The well-known [GPSBabel](https://www.gpsbabel.org) tool converts tracks and other GPS data between different formats.
 For example, GPSBabel can convert a GPX file with recorded GPS data into a NMEA file.
 Therefore, GPSBabel can be used as a virtual GPS receiver and replay the recorded data via a TCP server into QMS.
 An advantage of GPSBabel is the control over the frequency of the data output.
 The only restrictions are the (quite reasonable) [requirements imposed on NMEA data by QMS](#nmea-and-other-restrictions).
 On output of NMEA `GGA` sentences GPSBabel sets the `Fix quality` to 0 and adds microseconds to timestamps.
 These 2 data items can be easily corrected with a small script reading the GPSBabel NMEA output, changing the 2 items properly and forwarding the corrected output to the TCP server.

-Start the TCP server on a command line with a sequence of commands as follows:
+Start the TCP server on a commandline with a sequence of commands as follows:

     GPSBabel.exe -t -i gpx -f RecordedTrack.gpx -o nmea,gpgga=1,gprmc=0,gpvtg=0,gpgsa=0,pause=3 -F - | nmeahandler.py | ncat.exe  -v -l 1234